 How do I see if a professor has issued an Early Alert for me?

-The meanings of the codes below indicate the reasons why your professor believes you may not pass the course:
+The codes below indicate the reasons why your professor believes you may be struggling:

 EA: Excessive Absences from Class

 TS: Trouble with Subject Matter/Course Content

 SL: Difficulties with English as a Second Language